ethersphere/bee-docs/docs/access-the-swarm/light-nodes.md

 ---

 :::danger
-When requesting content from a light node, if the requesting node will not benefit from plausible deniability when sending or requesting specific chunks.
+When a light node is requesting data from the network - it will not benefit from plausible deniability.
+This is because a light node does not forward on behalf of other nodes, and so it is always the originator of the request.
 :::

 #### Configuration